julia-vscode/TestItems.jl/README.md

 ## Overview

 This package provides the `@testitem` macro for the test runner feature in VS Code.
-Please look at https://github.com/julia-vscode/TestItemRunner.jl for the documentation for this package here.
+You can learn more over at the [documentation](https://www.julia-vscode.org/docs/stable/userguide/testitems/) for the entire test item ecosystem.